qrvey/partner-portal/docs/composer/09-Automation/triggers.md

 ![1_triggers](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.2_triggers/1_triggers.png#thumbnail)

 When you finish setting your scheduling presets, you may complete your flow by adding conditions and actions.

 ## New Data
 Use the **New Data** trigger for when you need the flow to run as soon as new data is received – for example, when a new record has been added to a data source or when a new response is received on a specified web form.
+This trigger also starts each time a record is added by a data load process.

 To set up a new data trigger, just drag and drop the **New Data** trigger, then select the name of the dataset or web form you would like to monitor.
 The flow will start when a change is detected.